Topos in Semantic

 “less… more”

-Topos: “() sport, (+) heart problems”Argumentation: “He stopped doing sport, AND (SO) now he has heart problems
+Argumentation: “He stopped doing sports, AND (SO) now he has heart problems”.

-This type of inter-predicate linkage was also observed by Perelman & Olbrechts-Tyteca in their discussion of values ([1958], pp. 115-128).
+This kind of linking between predicates was also observed by Perelman & Olbrechts-Tyteca in their discussion of values ([1958], pp. 115-128).

 () money (+) happiness: “money can’t buy happiness”;

-the poor cobbler sings all the day long[1].
+the poor cobbler sings all the day[1].

 () money, () happiness: “lack of money is terrible

-(+) money, (+) happiness: “money can buy everything”.
+(+) money, (+) happiness: “money buys everything”.

-In the case of sport and health:
+In the case of sports and health:

-(+) sport, () health: “champions die young
+(+) sports, () health: “champions die young

-() sport (+) health: “to stay healthy, refrain from sports” (Churchill, “no sport”).
+() sports (+) health: “to stay healthy, refrain from sport” (Churchill, “no sport”).

-(+) sport, (+) health: “do a sport, you will feel better”.
+(+) sports, (+) health: “if you exercise, you will feel better”.

-[1] According to La Fontaine, “The cobbler and the financier”, Fables, Book VIII, Fable 2.
+[1] According to La Fontaine, “The Cobbler and the Financier”, Fables, Book VIII, Fable 2.